Kotlin/dokka/docs/topics/runners/gradle.md

     <def title="jdkVersion">
         <p>The JDK version to use when generating external documentation links for Java types.</p>
         <p>
-            For example, if you use <code>java.util.UUID</code> from the JDK in some public declaration signature, and this property is set to <code>8</code>, Dokka generates an external documentation link to <a href="https://docs.oracle.com/javase/8/docs/api/java/util/UUID.html">JDK 8 Javadocs</a> for it.
+            For example, if you use <code>java.util.UUID</code> in some public declaration signature, and this option is set to <code>8</code>, Dokka generates an external documentation link to <a href="https://docs.oracle.com/javase/8/docs/api/java/util/UUID.html">JDK 8 Javadocs</a> for it.
         </p>
         <p>Default: JDK 8.</p>